SamuelAneiros/SamuelAneiros/README.md

 ### My life

- - 👪🏻 I've been a husband for 11 years and a dad for 10
+ - 👪🏻 I'm the third of four siblings, and I've been a husband for 11 years and a dad for 10
- - 🏙️ Based in Logroño, can frequently be found in Barcelona
+ - 🏙️ Born in Cádiz, based in Logroño, can frequently be found in Barcelona
  - 🎮 My hobbies; videogames, tabletop games and RPGs, reading and creating culture (I'm a podcaster, an amateur writer, a vlogger...)
  - 🎼 Lately been listening to; Hozier, Daughtry, Royal Blood, Linkin Park, Halsey, Paramore